ufal/mtmonkey/docker/README.md

 MTMonkey uses [Docker
 volumes](https://docs.docker.com/engine/tutorials/dockervolumes/) to provide
 Moses models to the container.
-If you have a trained Moses model, put all the required files into a directory and make sure that the primary configuration file `moses.ini` uses only relative paths.
+Once you have a trained Moses model, put all the required files into a directory and make sure that the primary configuration file `moses.ini` uses only relative paths.
 For example, a language model feature could be defined as follows: